cjprybol/reproducibility-via-singularity/README.md

 exit()
 ```

-# Do I have to manually build a container by hand each time I want to do this?
+# Do I have to manually build a container each time I want to do this?
 No!
 But I do recommend the interactive method when trying to install software for the first time, since it'll be easier to troubleshoot any issues.
 But once you have a reliable installation recipe ready, checkout [the documentation](http://singularity.lbl.gov/#bootstrap) for how to create a definition file for bootstrapping ready-to-go containers!